f5devcentral/sslo-o365-update/README.md

 ### How to modify the configuration
 - Initiate the `--install` process again with a new `--config` or `--configfile` argument.

+  See the JSON configuration template below.
+Anything passed into --config or --configfile must be in the correct JSON format.
+For example, to change on the endpoint:

+  `--install --config '{"endpoint": "Worldwide"}'`

+  To change the schedule frequency:

+  `--install --config '{"schedule":{"periods":"monthly"}}'`

 ### How to uninstall
 - Run the script with the `--uninstall` option.
 This will remove the configuration file and scheduler.
 The URL categories, datagroups, and working directory will remain.